wedaa-tech/jhipster-blueprints/README.md

 - Create a sample jdl file with the above give content.

+## need to update the version of
+        "yeoman-test": "8.0.0"
+        when we generate the blueprint !!
+- additionaly it also support two more keys: `databasePort`, `logManagementType`

+-  `blueprints [blueprint_name]` key is to be mentioned to use the blueprint.

+- Create a sample jdl file with the above give content.

 - Use the below cmd to run the jhipster with blueprint:

 ```